BastianGanze/acahtml5workshop/README.md

 # Acgamics HTML5 Workshop

-This repo contains all the slides and code for the Acagamics HTML5 Workshop.
+This repo contains all slides and code for the Acagamics HTML5 Workshop.

 ## Requirements